 Cochon is French for "oinker," meaning you should pig out on all things pork at this rustic-chic warehouse, such as an oyster bacon sandwich and fried boudin with pickled peppers.
 Situated on the corner of Tchoupitoulas and Andrew Higgins, Cochon has James Beard Award-winner Donald Link at the helm, who serves up traditional Cajun dishes from his childhood with an upscale twist using fresh local pork, produce, and seafood.
 Though pig is the name of the game here, some plates do stray from the pork-centricity, like rabbit livers with pepper jelly.

-Locals wept when Chef Hector Santiago’s original Super Pan in Poncey-Highland closed, but fortunately, the sandwich shop resurrected at this lively location in Ponce City Market, where you can order Santiago's same exceptional Latin sandwiches (including the fan-favorite Cubano), breads, and snacks that made the old spot so beloved.
-In addition to sandwiches (another favorite is the Smoked Tofu Bun, which places chipotle soy tofu on a coconut bun), this buzzy counter-serve offers beer, wine, and cocktails, plus creative takes on traditional Latin desserts that are baked in-house, such as chipotle chocolate chip cookies, Piggie Cookies (bacon fat shortbread cookies with guava jelly), and flan with burnt sugar caramel.
+People were distraught when Chef Hector Santiago’s original Super Pan in Poncey-Highland closed, but fortunately, the sandwich shop was resurrected in Ponce City Market, where you can order Santiago's exceptional Cubano and similar Latin-inspired sandwiches that made the original so beloved.
+In addition to sandwiches and breads, the buzzy counter-serve offers beer, wine, and cocktails, plus baked-in-house desserts like chipotle chocolate chip cookies, Piggie Cookies (bacon fat shortbread with guava jelly), and flan with burnt sugar caramel.

-A cash-only counter-serve in Fremont, Paseo has garnered a mass following thanks to its authentic Caribbean food that's as vibrant as the salmon-and-teal shack itself.
-There are plenty of sandwiches and platters of roast chicken, grilled pork, and seared scallops to choose from, but without question, the thing to order is the Caribbean Roast, a tender sandwich overflowing with succulent pieces of slow-roasted pork shoulder coated in a garlicky aioli and topped with cilantro, pickled jalapeños, and caramelized onions.
-The lightly toasted baguette can barely soak up all of the rich juices, so prepare to get messy.
-There are only a few tables inside this tiny spot, so clean yourself up quickly and relinquish your seat to the next addicted customer in the line out the door.
+A cash-only counter-serve in Fremont, Paseo has garnered a mass following thanks to authentic Caribbean food that's as vibrant as the salmon-and-teal shack itself.
+There are plenty of sandwiches and platters of roast chicken, grilled pork, and seared scallops to choose from, but without question, the thing to order is the Caribbean Roast, a tender sandwich overflowing with slow-roasted pork shoulder coated in a garlicky aioli and topped with cilantro, pickled jalapeños, and caramelized onions.
+The lightly toasted baguette soaks up only so much of all the rich juices, so prepare to get a little messy.
+There aren't many tables, so eat quickly and relinquish your seat to the next crazed customer.

 Dress in your finest beach-casual attire and head to El Pescador Fish Market, a local La Jolla seafood market and restaurant that's been around since 1974.
 El Pescador is known for its fish sandwiches, made with your choice of fresh seafood (options include local swordfish, calamari, and sea bass) and served on a toasted torta roll.
 Its seafood "burros" -- aka burritos -- are also noteworthy, especially when filled with yellowtail & squid.
 Whole fish is also available to-go, as are seafood cocktails, oyster platters, and sashimi plates.